KATHIR1611/AI_Lab_2023-24/Ex.No4Alphabetapruning.md

 1. Start the program
 2. Initially  assign MAX and MIN value as 1000 and -1000.
 3. If maximum depth is reached then return the score value of leaf node. [depth taken as 3]
-4. In Max player turn, assign the alpha value by finding the maximum value by calling the minmax function recursively.
+4. In Max player turn,assign the alpha value by finding the max value by calling minmax function recursively.
-5. In Min player turn, assign beta value by finding the minimum value by calling the minmax function recursively.
+5. In Min player turn,assign beta value by finding the min value by calling minmax function recursively.
 6. Print the best value of Max player.
 7. Stop the program.